News

 There is a fine line between self-blame and responsibility.

-Self-blame is shame pointed inwards, and it paralyzes.
+Self-blame is shame pointed inward, and it paralyzes.
 Self-blame says: “I ate the cake because I have no willpower.
 I’m disgusting.”
 It conflates behavior with identity, triggering the same shame response the research describes: cortisol, inflammation, and the urge to withdraw.
 Because you’ve framed the problem as you, not something you did, there’s nothing actionable to fix—you just feel bad about who you are.

 Responsibility rings a different tune: “I ate the cake.
 I was stressed and exhausted.
 What can I do differently next time?”
 The behavior is acknowledged, but it’s separate from your worth as a person.
 That separation is what allows you to actually change, rather than spiral into the shame that keeps you stuck.